Uthirakosamangai: Legend

 As per Hindu legend, once hundreds of rishis (ascetics) performed penance worshipping Shiva.
 Shiva told the rishis that he would appear in the form of a fireball to acknowledge the penance of Mandothari, the wife of king Ravana in Sri Lanka.
 Shiva appeared in the form a small child in Ravana's palace.
 Ravana lifted the beautiful child and there was a small wound out of it.
 Simultaneously, there was a fireball out of the Agni Theertham (temple tank), which the rishis felt were on account of Shiva attacking Ravana.
-Out of thousand, 999 killed themselves by falling in the fire, while one of them remained to save the vedic books.
+Out of a thousand, 999 killed themselves by falling in the fire, while one of them remained to save the vedic books.
 Shiva was pleased by the rishi and appeared as Sahasralingam (thousand lingams) for the 999 and one more for himself in the temple.
 The single rishi was believed to have emerged later as Manickavasgar in his later birth.